Bluecodelf/hanako/docs/v1/USERS.ac.md

 * When that user is deleted
 * And the user is retrieved
 * Then the user should not exist anymore

+### AC-USERS-18: Users should be paginated

+* Given two existing users
+* When a first page of one user is retrieved
+* And a second page of one user is retrieved
+* Then the first page response should contain only one user
+* And the second page response should contain the other user